 The recreational activities at this place are pretty diverse and include everything from long trails to stunning views to adventurous mountain hiking, disc golfs, and many hosted events.
 You will not have even a single dull day when you are here.

 Also, if you want to witness the 360° views of Lake Pend Oreille, you can do so by purchasing a scenic lift pass and grabbing lunch at the Summit Café.
-This café is known for its stunning views and good food.
+This café is known for its beautiful views and fine food.

 Enjoy all the activities by strolling in the cascading views of the Selkirk Mountains.
 After the snow melts and summer starts, the resort provides scenic lift rides that open a vast world of hiking and riding for mountain bikers and visitors.
 The resort is also well-known for its unique community feel; it offers visitors excellent dining options and shopping opportunities.
 The place has many gift shops as well.